pamnati592/Knight-s-Tour-Problem/README.md

 Validating Moves: The program validates if the knight's moves are within the board's limits.
 Displaying the Path: Once a valid knight's path covering all squares is found, it is displayed on the chessboard.
 Memory Management: The program dynamically allocates memory for storing paths and chessboard configurations, ensuring efficient memory usage.

 Usage

-Compile the code using a C compiler:
+Compile the code usingg a C compiler:

-bash
-Copy code
 gcc -o knight_tour main.c knight_moves.c pathfinding.c display.c
 Run the program:

-bash
-Copy code
 ./knight_tour
 Input a starting position for the knight in the format LetterNumber (e.g., A1, C3).
 The program will attempt to find a valid knight's tour path that covers all squares.